alexboliam/PIS_Lab6_Library/README.md

 This is project with the topic "Students' library" Developing by Oleksandr Bolshoi

+Fell free to read more project's documentation in Wiki tab

 To launch server you should have:

  1. Visual Studio 2017 or 2019 edition